Sima Yi: Death and posthumous honours

-In July 251, when Sima Yi became critically ill, he dreamt of Jia Kui and Wang Ling being honoured, which disturbed him.
+In July 251, when Sima Yi became critically ill, he dreamt of Jia Kui and Wang Ling haunting him, which disturbed him.
+(Note: Before the Tang-era Book of Jin, this ancedote was recorded in Gan Bao's Jin Ji.)
 Sima Yi died on 7 September 251 in Luoyang at the age of 73.
 Emperor Cao Fang donned mourning garments, attended Sima Yi's funeral in person, and ordered Sima Yi to be buried with the same honours as those accorded to Huo Guang in the Western Han dynasty.
 He also posthumously appointed Sima Yi as Chancellor of State and elevated him to the status of a duke.
 Sima Yi's younger brother Sima Fu, however, declined the ducal title and a wenliangche (轀輬車) (Note: A wenliangche (轀輬車) was a large horse-drawn carriage with enough space inside for a person to lie down.
 It was also used for carrying the coffin of a deceased person.
 See the dictionary definition.) on behalf of his deceased brother, stating Sima Yi would have done that if he was still alive.

 Sima Yi was buried on 19 October 251 at Heyin County (河陰縣; north of present-day Mengjin County, Henan).
 Cao Fang granted him the posthumous title "Wenzhen" (文貞), which was later changed to "Wenxuan" (文宣).
 Before his death, however, Sima Yi had made arrangements to be buried at Mount Shouyang (首陽山; in Yanshi, Luoyang, Henan) with no markers such as tombstone or trees around his tomb, to be dressed in plain clothes, and have no luxury items buried with him.
 He also stated his family members who died after him should not be buried with him.

 After Sima Yi's death, his eldest son Sima Shi assumed his father's authority up until his own death on 23 March 255, after which Sima Yi's second eldest son Sima Zhao took up his elder brother's position.
 On 2 May 264, when the Wei emperor Cao Huan enfeoffed Sima Zhao as the vassal "King of Jin", Sima Zhao honoured his father with the posthumous title "King Xuan of Jin".

 Sima Zhao died on 6 September 265, and his eldest son Sima Yan succeeded him in his position.
 In February 266, after Sima Yi's grandson Sima Yan usurped the throne from Cao Huan and established the Jin dynasty with himself as the emperor, he honoured his grandfather with the posthumous title "Emperor Xuan of Jin" with the temple name "Gaozu", and named his grandfather's burial place "Gaoyuan Mausoleum" (高原陵).